How do you feel about the word “cute?”

 You can’t aim for cute.
 But I do think that kind of un-self-awareness, the ability to be open and to trust and just be you without trying to be any other thing.
 That is undeniably cute.
 In fact, it’s something to aspire to.

-…I have created a place where people can be cute and disarming and 100 percent themselves, and it’s in a gorgeous, sprawling ranch outside of Austin, Texas.
+…I have created a place where people can be cute and disarming and 100 percent themselves.
+And for you, it’s right in your own house.